<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Essential Tips To Survive A Long, International Flight

 Getting through a long flight is no joke.
 A lot of times you're in a state of high stress just packing for your trip not to mention being excited to get there, and then getting through the airport can be a whirlwind.
 Finally ... you're on the flight!
 Now you're just sitting in one spot for hours on end.
-Welcome to a long flight, but it's definitely do-able if you bring some comforts for yourself.
+Welcome to a long flight, but it's definitely doable if you bring some comfort for yourself.

 1. Bring A Journal + Something To Write With

-What is better than being thousands of miles in the air, looking out at the sunset through the window, taking flight for your new adventure?
-Writing it all down!
 There is something so exhilarating when you're sitting on that plane, so why not take notes of it all to look back on later?
 Some of my favorite journal entries are from when I was sitting on the plane anxiously awaiting a new experience, it's so fun to look back and see the things I was worried about and so excited to see.

 2. Charge Up All Your Devices + Download Entertainment

-Most international flights have not only a personalized screen so that you can watch movies, but also an outlet (usually a USB port) where you can charge your phone, wireless head phones, etc. But ... there's nothing worse than getting on the plane and realizing that's not the case for you this time.
+Most international flights have not only a personalized screen so that you can watch movies but also an outlet (usually a USB port) where you can charge your phone, wireless headphones, etc.

-4. Don't Be Afraid to Move Seats, and Spread Out!
+3. Don't Be Afraid to Move Seats, and Spread Out!

 To get specific ... personally, this is my favorite thing to wear while flying:

-• A loose t-shirt with a sweatshirt over it (so that I can take the sweatshirt off if I'm hot or put it on if I'm cold)
+- A loose t-shirt with a sweatshirt over it (so that I can take the sweatshirt off if I'm hot or put it on if I'm cold)

-• Loose, baggy pants like joggers and compression socks (it's easy to pull on knee high compression socks if you have loose pants)
+- Loose, baggy pants like joggers and compression socks (it's easy to pull on knee-high compression socks if you have loose pants)

 But that's just me.
 You do you.
 But really, just wear something stretchy with lots of layers.

-6. Get Up and Move
+5. Get Up And Move

 It is so important to get up and walk around every couple of hours.
 These little walks will keep your legs from getting super stiff.
 Even if you need to awkwardly climb over the people sitting next to you, just do it.

-7. Bring a "Bathroom Essentials Pouch"
+6. Bring A "Bathroom Essentials Pouch"

 You can make a little pouch with these items and bring it with you when you go to the bathroom.
 That way it's discreet and you don't have to carry your whole backpack with you, just to brush your teeth or wash your face.
 Here's my list of travel-sized goodies to have with me on any flight.

-8. Stay Hydrated + Bring Healthy Snacks
+7. Stay Hydrated + Bring Healthy Snacks

 Do you ever bring a water bottle thinking you'll be staying hydrated the whole flight, just to empty it out at security and forget to refill it on the plane?
 No?
 Just me??

-9. Catch Those Extra ZZZ's
+8. Catch Those Extra ZZZs

 Sleeping is one of the best ways to make it through a long flight.
 The time will pass by, and you won't have any idea.
 Sleeping on a plane can be a little tricky though.
 The lights may bother you, the people moving around a lot may bother you...how are you supposed to sleep?